University of Bolton, Deane Road, Bolton. BL3 5AB

 Where changes are made to material information contained in this course description or a decision is taken to suspend a course between the offer of admissions and enrolment, we will inform applicants at the earliest possible opportunity and will outline the various options available to the applicant.

-The project management discipline is a major employer, worldwide.
-It offers interesting and rewarding careers opportunities in a vast range of sectors, in areas such as project administration, co-ordination, planning, programming, consultancy and as a Project Management Office (PMO) manager in business enterprises of all sizes.
-The number of opportunities is growing, and employers are looking for graduates with real-life vocational experience, underpinned by learning, which is precisely where University of Bolton graduates have an ‘edge’.
+The project management discipline is a major employer worldwide.
+It offers exciting and rewarding career opportunities in a vast range of sectors, in areas such as project administration, coordination, planning, programming, consultancy and as a Project Management Office (PMO) manager in business enterprises of all sizes.
+The number of opportunities is growing, and employers are looking for graduates with real-life vocational experience underpinned by learning, which is precisely where University of Bolton graduates have an 'edge'.

-As a project manager, you’ll take the lead and play a pivotal role in the successful completion of projects.
-You’ll be responsible for co-ordinating the wide range of resources involved in projects, such as labour, materials, finance and consultants to achieve the organisation’s goals – on time, within budget and to the quality standards required.
-As a successful graduate of this course, you’ll have developed the management, leadership and problem-solving qualities necessary for a career in this varied, rewarding and challenging field.
+As a project manager, you'll take the lead and play a pivotal role in the successful completion of projects.
+You'll be responsible for co-ordinating the wide range of resources involved in projects, such as labour, materials, finance and consultants, to achieve the organisation's goals – on time, within budget and to the quality standards required.
+As a successful graduate of this course, you'll possess the management, leadership and problem-solving qualities necessary for a career in this varied, rewarding and challenging field.

-The University of Bolton’s MSc Project Management degree is intended to assist you to pursue and develop a managerial career in project management.
-As a graduate of this programme, you should have the skills and knowledge needed to respond operationally and strategically to the demands of, and function effectively within, a wide range of business environments, especially in project management roles.
+The University of Bolton's MSc Project Management degree is intended to assist you in pursuing and developing a managerial career in project management.
+As a graduate of this programme, you should have the skills and knowledge needed to respond operationally and strategically to the demands of a wide range of business environments, especially in project management roles.

 You may be involved at the very earliest stages of projects, managing the development of project briefs and designs for clients.
 Alternatively, you could manage the progress of the project, managing the substantive resources needed.
 Or you could work as an independent project manager, perhaps building up your own consultancy practice.